-This paper is motivated mainly by the following question: in the modal system S5 the box (' \Box ') and diamond (' \Diamond ') may be interpreted as a universal and an existential quantifier, respectively (cf. [7]); how can other quantifiers be represented within a modal language?
+This paper is motivated mainly by the following question: in the modal system S5 the box (' \Box ') and diamond (' \Diamond ') may be interpreted as a universal and an existential quantifier, respectively (Goranko et al., 1992); how can other quantifiers be represented within a modal language?

 We will consider a number of modal languages, each designed to represent (a set of) generalized quantifiers.
-The prime case is the language $\mathcal{L}(QUANT)$ in which every first order definable quantifier will turn out to be definable; a more modest language between S5 and $\mathcal{L}(QUANT)$ will also be studied.
+The prime case is the language $\mathcal{L}(QUANT)$ in which every first order definable quantifier will turn out to be definable; a more modest language between the language of S5 and $\mathcal{L}(QUANT)$ will also be studied.
 The third language we will consider contains the modal counterparts of some higher order quantifiers.
+Furthermore, techniques used in these modal languages will be employed to get some results about 'quantifier languages'.